Airbus A320neo family: Multifunctional Runway Light (MFRL)

+The MFRL is currently a standard equipment on the A321XLR and is optional on other A320neo family aircraft.
+Customers include United Airlines, Lufthansa Group, Air France-KLM Group, International Airlines Group and Hanjin Group.

+In March 2022, Airbus delivered the first MFRL-equipped A320neo (MSN 10758) to Eurowings.

 Variants

 Airbus offers three variants of the A320neo family: the A319, A320 and A321.
 A neo variant for the Airbus A318 was not proposed but could be developed should demand arise.

 A319neo

 The shortened-fuselage variant can seat up to 160 passengers or 140 in two classes, with a range of up to 3,750 nmi and improved takeoff performance, while its ACJ derivative can fly eight passengers 6,750 nmi or 15 hours.